ccxt/ccxt/wiki/Manual.md

 }
 ```

-The fetchTrades method shown above returns an ordered list of trades (a flat array, most recent trade first) represented by the following structure:
+The fetchTrades method shown above returns an ordered list of trades (a flat array, sorted by timestamp in ascending order, most recent trade last) represented by the following structure:

 ```JavaScript
 [